White Chocolate, Lemon and Orange Blossom Hotcakes

 Instructions

 1. In a bowl, whisk together the egg and the yoghurt.
-If you are using a thicker, Greek-style yoghurt, you might need to add a tablespoon or two of milk to achieve a smooth consistency.
+If you are using a thicker, Greek-style yoghurt, you might need to add a tbsp or two of milk to achieve a smooth consistency.

 2. Whisk in the safflower oil, lemon zest, honey, and orange blossom water until well combined.